fuzzylabs/gha-poetry-update/README.md

 Can be used in workflow which would automatically creates a pull request when updates to one or more dependencies are available.

+The Poetry update action will:
+1. Checkout the caller repository and set up Python.
+2. Install and configure poetry.
+3. Check whether there is a `poetry.lock` file in the caller repository, skip update if not.
+4. Run `poetry update`.
+5. Create a PR with a description showing the updated dependencies.

 ## Example

 ```yaml